Unleash/unleash/website/docs/sdks/index.md

 Because the SDKs and the Unleash Proxy cache their feature toggle states locally and only communicate with the Unleash server (in the case of the server-side SDKs and the Proxy) or the Proxy (in the case of front-end SDKs) at predetermined intervals, a broken connection only means that they won't get any new updates.

+Unless the SDK supports [bootstrapping](#bootstrapping) it *will* need to connect to Unleash at startup to get its initial feature toggle data set.
+If the SDK doesn't have a feature toggle data set available, all toggles will fall back to evaluating as disabled or as the specified default value (in SDKs that support that).

 ### Bootstrapping

 By default, all SDKs reach out to the Unleash Server at startup to fetch their toggle configuration.
 Additionally some of the server-side SDKs and the Proxy (see the above [compatibility table](#server-side-sdk-compatibility-table)) also support *bootstrapping*, which allows them to get their toggle configuration from a file, the environment, or other local resources.
 These SDKs can work without any network connection whatsoever.